Tatsi/Graphics-Projects/README.md

 ## Cancer game

 As the project of game development module I was in another group that implemented a RTS game where human body fights cancer cells.
-In this game player controls different types of cells that each have their own abilities.
+In this game player controls different types of cells that each have their own abilities to defend the human from the cancer cells.
 The different types of cells we had in the game are rendered below.

 ![alt text](/images/cancer.png "Cell types in our cancer game")

 ## Virtual Reality game

-On Virtual Reality course me and two fellow students made a virtual reality game that was played on a dual 3D projector setup using Play station move props and Kinect.
+On Virtual Reality course me and two fellow students made a virtual reality game that was played on a dual 3D projector setup using PlayStation Move props and Microsoft Kinect.
 I was responsible for rendering, lightning, texturing and finding suitable models.
 Mostly I used pre made models, but modelled and textured some myself.
 The aim of the game was to progress through a level by shooting the zombies that appear on your path.
-A ray was drawn from the players weapon prop to the game scene to help players aim.
+A ray is drawn from the players weapon prop to the game scene to help players aim.
 The player was also able to pick up more ammo by crouching near ammo crates.
 This was implemented using a Kinect sensor that was tracking players pose.
 The game was developed with Unity and we had a RUIS framework in use to help us integrate Move props and kinect into our game.

 ![alt text](/images/vr.jpg "Our VR application in use")